Ruling out light axions: the writing is on the wall: Axion field evolution

 where we have neglected the spatial derivatives (smoothed out during the inflationary epoch).
 The initial conditions are given by the inflationary Hubble parameter $1/2t_i=H_\text{infl}$ and the field at the end of inflation $\phi_i=\chi(t_i)$; note that $\partial_t\phi_i=0$ because of inflation.
 The Hubble drag term decreases until the potential dominates the field evolution.
 At this point $\phi(x)$ settles into one of the potential minima.

 The bias $\varepsilon$ is defined as the difference in the probability of populating the degenerate minima.
-Qualitatively the bias arises because the averaged distribution during inflation (\ref{Eq:Ch1-StaticSol}) is concentrated around the potential minima and the fluctuation field distribution (\ref{Eq:Ch1-SolGauss}) has a finite width, making it less probable to populate vacuum states further away from the average field value.
+Qualitatively the bias arises because the averaged distribution during inflation (eq.\ref{Eq:Ch1-StaticSol}) is concentrated around the potential minima and the fluctuation field distribution (eq.\ref{Eq:Ch1-SolGauss}) has a finite width, making it less probable to populate vacuum states further away from the average field value.
 For the simplest case $\NDW=2$ we follow the definition \cite{Casini:2001ai}:

 with $f(\phi)$ a function taking the values $-1,1$ when the evolution of $\phi$ ends in one or the other vacuum state respectively.
-Inflation gives access only to the probability distribution of $\Bar{\chi}$, hence it is natural to translate this into a probability of finding a bias \cite{Casini:2001ai}:
+Inflation gives access only to the probability distribution of $\Bar{\chi}$, hence this translates into a probability of finding a bias \cite{Casini:2001ai}:

-Once the bias is established the domain wall network becomes unstable and its energy density exponentially drops according to (\ref{Eq:DwScalingBias}).
+Once the bias is established the domain wall network becomes unstable and its energy density exponentially drops according to eq.(\ref{Eq:DwScalingBias}).
 The energy density from the collapsing network is radiated as axions and gravitational waves.